lsst-dm/dmtn-026/index.rst

     clsFitResults.def_readwrite("parameterList", &FitResults::parameterList);
     clsFitResults.def_readwrite("parameterErrorList", &FitResults::parameterErrorList);

-This is sufficient to bind the structure to our python code.
+This is sufficient to bind the structure to our Python code.

 At this time ``minimize.cc`` should look like